Miki000000/redis-experiments/README.md

 ### Scope

 This repo is **not** about app design; it’s a place to learn Redis types, commands, and behaviors by running small, isolated experiments in Bun.
+Each branch ships a minimal yet usable project that demonstrates the Redis concept in a realistic scenario.

 ---

 ### Obs
 - The only purpose of this repository is to learn and explore Redis.
 I’m intentionally not focusing on software architecture or formal best practices here (though I’ll keep things readable as best as I can).
 - I’ll keep it simple and write descriptive commits.
 I won’t strictly follow branch or commit naming conventions (you should in real projects).

 ---